 Along with beaches, fun in the sun, seafood, and America’s space program, Florida also boasts heaps of history.
-The city of St. Augustine, for instance, celebrates its 450th anniversary in 2015.
+The city of St. Augustine, for instance, celebrated its 450th anniversary in 2015.
 (Yes, the city was founded more than 50 years before the Pilgrims landed on Plymouth Rock.)
 A trip to St. Augustine lets you travel back to the days of the Colonial Quarter and scenic Castillo de San Marcos, get your pirate on at Pat Croce’s St. Augustine Pirate and Treasure Museum, and take a “Frightseeing” ghost tour of America’s oldest city.

 Discover Florida.
 With 825 miles of beaches and the world’s best theme parks, there are endless ways find fun every day in Florida.
 Starting planning your vacation today at VISITFLORIDA.com.